Black Friday Code: DIGEST35

 Step Three: Self-Care

-I mentioned earlier that unmanaged stress is a significant contributor to the symptoms of female hormone imbalance.
-If you’re wondering why, stress can destabilize sex hormones contributing to menstrual cramps and pain, especially when combined with a poor diet and lack of sleep during the second half of the menstrual cycle [28, 29].
+Unmanaged stress can contribute to symptoms of female hormone imbalance.
+Stress can destabilize sex hormones and contribute to menstrual cramps and pain, especially when combined with a poor diet, smoking, drinking, and low-quality sleep 35.

-Constant stress may also rob your body of the raw materials it needs to create sex hormones like estrogen, progesterone, and testosterone [5, 32, 33], and disrupt digestive function [31].
+Constant stress may rob the body of the raw materials it needs to create sex hormones like estrogen, progesterone, and testosterone.
+It can also disrupt digestive function 36

-Optimizing sleep is another very important factor for mitigating stress.
-Women tend to have more disturbed sleep compared to men, possibly related to menstrual-related hormonal fluctuations [4].
-For example, women may experience a reduced response to melatonin (a sleep hormone) during the luteal phase [4].
+Optimizing sleep is another very important way to help us recover from stress.
+Women tend to have more disturbed sleep compared to men, possibly as a result of menstruation-related hormonal fluctuations.
+For example, women may experience a reduced response to melatonin (a sleep hormone) during the luteal phase 3

 Here are some tips I share in Healthy Gut, Healthy You for improving sleep quality: